We aim to:

 If parents agree, pupils can put their name down to take one of the animals home during the holidays.

-The department is currently planning an allotment garden that will allow pupils to engage in the process of growing their own food.
-It is anticipated that the club will start in February 2017 for the new growing season.
+The department has set up an allotment garden that allows pupils to engage in the process of growing their own food.

 Pupils in the Fourth Year are entered for the Biology challenge.
 This is an online competition which takes place in school.
 Its aims are: